ulygrz/BLE-Joystick/README.md

 ### Joystick View
 As soon as the connection was successfully established the virtual joystick appears and is ready to start sending the information.
 To stop the connection with the Temi just press the button “Stop Connection”.
-The app will go back to the advertise Activity.
+The app will go back to the advertising Activity.
 The joystick sends values to the TemiOS App.

 ![BLE-Joystick_Android_App_Joystick_Tab](Images/AndroidApp_Joystick_tab.jpg)

 ## The TemiOs App
-### Find the Android App
+### Finding the Android App
 Meanwhile in the TemiOS version to find the joystick app click on the button “Find Joystick”.
-The devices which have the application and are doing advertising are displayed below as a list.
+The devices which have the application and are advertising are displayed below as a list.
-To select the desired devise press on the item of the list with the devise’s name.
+To select the desired device press on the item on the list with the device's name.
 It will start the connection automatically, when the connection was successfully built it will show the next activity.

 ![BLE-Joystick_TemiApp_Starting_Tab](Images/TemiApp_starting_tab.jpg)